tstubitsch/coc-public/content/_index.md

 ## Select a guide from the directory on the left to get started.

-If you notice any issues with the guide or need additional assitance please contact the IT Service Center at 312-744-3282 (4DATA) if you need additional assistance.
+If you notice any issues with the guide or need additional assistance please contact the IT Service Center at 312-744-3282 (4DATA) if you need additional assistance.